nguyenjpus/linux/quiz/quizIndex.md

     mcq: [
       { question: "A system administrator is troubleshooting a server that fails to start.
 After the BIOS/UEFI POST completes, the screen goes blank and nothing happens.
 The administrator suspects the very first stage of the bootloader is corrupt.
 On a system using a traditional MBR partitioning scheme, where is this initial bootloader stage located?", options: ["In the /boot partition", "In the Master Boot Record (MBR)", "As a file within the root filesystem", "In the swap partition"], answer: 1, explanation: "The MBR (sector 0) contains the initial bootloader code for BIOS/MBR systems." }, {
     "question": "A system administrator is troubleshooting a server that fails to start.
 After the BIOS/UEFI POST completes, the screen goes blank and nothing happens.
 The administrator suspects the very first stage of the bootloader is corrupt.
-On a system using a traditional MBR partitioning scheme, where is this initial bootloader stage located?","options": ["In the /boot partition","In the Master Boot Record (MBR)","As a file within the root filesystem", "In the swap partition"
+On a system using a traditional MBR partitioning scheme, where is this initial bootloader stage located?", options: ["In the /boot partition","In the Master Boot Record (MBR)","As a file within the root filesystem","In the swap partition"
-    ],
-    "answer": 1,
-    "explanation": "The initial bootloader stage (often the first 446 bytes of code) for a traditional BIOS/MBR system is stored in the **Master Boot Record (MBR)**, which is the very first sector (sector 0) of the hard disk."
+    ], answer: 1, "explanation": "The initial bootloader stage (often the first 446 bytes of code) for a traditional BIOS/MBR system is stored in the **Master Boot Record (MBR)**, which is the very first sector (sector 0) of the hard disk."
   },
   {
     "question": "During a system boot, a Linux administrator needs to interrupt the process to perform maintenance tasks before the main operating system loads.
-Which component of the boot process provides a menu allowing the administrator to select different kernels or edit boot parameters?", "options": [
+Which component of the boot process provides a menu allowing the administrator to select different kernels or edit boot parameters?",
+    options: [
       "The systemd init process",
       "The BIOS/UEFI firmware",
       "The GRUB 2 bootloader",